grgil/hamadi-adrd/README.md

 **SDOH documentation declines sharply with age.** 2020 inpatient age-stratified analysis revealed inpatient SDOH documentation rates drop approximately 6-fold from working-age (5.8% in ages 50-64) to elderly populations (0.8% in ages 85+).
 Within each age stratum, ADRD and non-ADRD rates are nearly identical, indicating the apparent disparity between inpatient ADRD (1.34%) and non-ADRD inpatient populations (2.96%, ages 50+) reflects age composition differences rather than ADRD-specific screening gaps.
 This pattern holds consistently across all three years.

-**Housing dominates documented SDOH in both populations** — representing 53-63% of Any_SDOH codes and 36-45% of ADRD+SDOH codes across years — substantially more prevalent than employment (4-13% across years and populations), family/household issues (2-11% across years and populations), or other social factors.
+**Housing dominates documented SDOH in both populations** — representing 53-63% of Any_SDOH codes and 36-45% of ADRD+SDOH codes across initial evaluation years (2020-2022) — substantially more prevalent than employment (4-13% across years and populations), family/household issues (2-11% across years and populations), or other social factors.
 ADRD patients are overwhelmingly inpatient (92.6% of ADRD+SDOH encounters vs 65.8% for Any_SDOH, 2020), suggesting different care patterns and potentially different screening workflows.

 **SDOH documentation is increasing temporally across all age groups.** The Any_SDOH population grew 44% from 2020 to 2022 (150k → 217k encounters) while ADRD prevalence remained stable.
 This temporal trend is visible across both ADRD and non-ADRD populations with proportional increases in all age strata.